latonis/content-server/content/about/post.md

 - [Ruff](https://github.com/astral-sh/ruff)
 - and more!

 I write in a whole lot of different languages, depending on what the task or job requires.
-I've written full stack tools in Sveltekit + Go, CLI tools in Rust, Python, and a few more :P.
+I've written full stack tools in Sveltekit + Go, CLI tools in Rust, Python, and data analysis tools in a few more :P.